moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_bonus_operation.md

 ### Bulk deletion of Bonus Operations

-In the body of the request, you need to pass an array containing the JSON metadata of the Bonus Operations that you want to remove.
+In the body of the request, pass an array containing the JSON metadata of the Bonus Operations that you want to remove.

 > Request for bulk deletion of Bonus Transactions.